 Available with Spatial Analyst license.

 It is important to understand how a raster dataset is represented in ArcGIS and the issues you need to be aware of when using and creating rasters.
 To get the maximum benefit of the capabilities of Spatial Analyst, you should be familiar with some fundamental aspects of raster data.
-There is extensive information on raster data available in the Imagery and raster section section of the Data > Data types documentation.
+Information about raster data is available in the documentation, starting with Imagery and remote sensing in ArcGIS.

 Many raster file formats are supported by ArcGIS.

-It is important to note that Spatial Analyst performs operations on square cells only.
-Thus, the size of each cell, known as its resolution, must be the same in each dimension.
+Spatial Analyst performs operations on square cells only.
+The size of each cell, known as its resolution, must therefore be the same in the x and y dimensions.

-If you have input raster data in formats that support non-square cells, before the operation is performed, the raster will first be converted to square cells.
+If you have input raster data in formats that support cells that are not square, before the operation is performed, the raster will first be converted to square cells.